zxdb/ZXDB/README.md

 * `files` - available material related to a label (photos, posters, advertisements, etc), magazine issue (electronic magazine files, printed magazine scans, covertape music, etc), or cross-platform tool (installation files, instructions, etc)

-* `groups` - each group of programs with similar characteristics (participants in the same competition, based on the same original game, etc)

 * `hosts` - main services that provide information about certain features

-* `interviews` - website interviews provided by authors, publishers, etc

 * `issues` - each published issue of a magazine